 International enquiries led to Enviroschools working with groups from Chile, Singapore, Brunei, Australia and later Argentina.

-With renewed central government funding a range of support services were restored to the regions.
+With renewed Central Government funding a range of support services were restored to the regions.
 A multi-level evaluation was undertaken of the Enviroschools Programme nationwide, including the first Enviroschools Census in 2014 where 73% (646) of Enviroschools responded.
 This was the largest ever Environmental Education survey in New Zealand and yielded a wealth of information for all participants in the network.

 A regional capacity building fund was initiated to enable inter-regional support and sharing and increase the ability of regions to provide wider support for Enviroschools in their region.